 The Gardens Players are handicapped for lack of a place to act.
 In spite of that fact, the Players will meet at the home of Mrs. Frederick Kiendl, 69 Greenway Terraces, Nov.
-17, at 8:30 p. m., and there will be read "Crainquebille" by Anatole France.
+17, at 8:30 p. m., and there will be read "Crainquebille" by Anatole possible, the Players will enter a production in the Little

-During the week between Christmas and New Year's, "Eagerheart" will be presented, under the direction of Miss Bertha Mandell, in the Church-in-the-Gardens.
+During the week between Christmas and New Year's, "Eager-heart" will be presented under the direction of Mr. heart" will be presented, under the direction of Miss Bertha Mandell, in the Church-in-the-Gardens.
 The play will be put on under the auspices of the Women's Guild and the net profits will go to the Community House.